-What to Put between Concrete And Wood: The Ultimate Guide
+What to Put between Concrete And Wood

 To attach wood to concrete, it is recommended to use a poly vapor barrier over the concrete, followed by sleepers under the subflooring upon which you install the wood flooring.
 A moisture barrier may also be necessary in high-humidity areas.